Noura Kevorkian: Career

-Dreams of Education (2003)

 Dreams of Education (2003) is a short documentary about the aspirations of high school students.
 As the writer and director of the film, Kevorkian explores young people and their anxieties about the cost of higher education.

-Anjar: Flowers, Goats and Heroes (2009)

 She directed her second documentary, Anjar: Flowers, Goats and Heroes (2009), which was acknowledged by critics as highlighting a history of intergenerational transmission of memory through oral history.
 This film was also the first of several of her films to be backed in part by Six Island Productions.
 Anjar: Flowers, Goats and Heroes documents life in a small Armenian village.
 Kevorkian makes connections between this village and a group of 1915 genocide survivors, as well as to the Lebanese Civil War under which she grew up.

-23 Kilometres (2015)

 Kevorkian also directed, edited, and produced the documentary film 23 Kilometres (2015), which screened at the Karlovy Vary International Festival in the Czech Republic as her debut feature.
 23 Kilometres (2015) is Kevorkian's most personal documentary as it shines the spotlight on her father, Barkev Kevorkian, in the midst of his Parkinson's disease.
-The film focuses on Barkev's physical struggles along with his love for cosmology.

-Batata (2022)

-Batata (2022) is a feature documentary (125 min) covering 10 years in the life of a Syrian woman named Maria and her family of potato farmers who find themselves stuck in Lebanon as stateless refugees during the Syrian refugee crisis.
+Batata (2022) is a feature documentary covering 10 years in the life of a Syrian woman named Maria and her family of potato farmers who find themselves stuck in Lebanon as stateless refugees during the Syrian refugee crisis.
 Maria's father forms an unlikely friendship with an Armenian-Lebanese farmer named Mousa.
 The year of its release, Batata was highlighted in an interview by the United Nations High Committee for Refugees through its partner program "Diaspora" during its screening at the Hot Docs Canadian International Documentary Festival, with the goal of giving a platform to immigrant and refugee voices.

-Upcoming films

-Her upcoming film Taste of Longing, is one among several Ontario productions selected to receive a shared funding of five million dollars from Telefilm Canada's Theatrical Documentary Program.
-Taste of Longing is alleged to focus on Canadian trailblazer Ethel Mulvany, inspired the book written about her by Suzanne Evans.